-Tail End Research Report 20212021 Research: Re-examining PE Fund Performance & Secondary Market Analysis
+Tail End Report - 2021 Research: Re-examining PE Fund Performance & Secondary Market Analysis

 Upwelling has released an updated research report re-examining private equity performance of "Tail-End Funds" (funds operating beyond 10 years).
 Some of the key highlights and affirmations of the previous study include the following: